-Where possible, and where it does not unduly burden grantees, it is recommended that programs require the reporting or tracking of outcomes to monitor the progress and effectiveness of their antidisplacement activities.
-This is important for the following reasons: (1) It enables program staff to evaluate which strategies are and are not effective, and make course-corrections as needed, (2) It can provide transparency to the public on anti-displacement efforts being conducted by state transportation programs (if data is shared publicly), (3) It can be used to build a repository of examples and case studies for future program applicants to learn from, and (4) Outcomes data can help contribute to the as-of-yet small body of research and data on transportation/displacement linkages.
+Where possible, and where it does not unduly burden grantees, it is recommended that programs require the reporting or tracking of outcomes to monitor the progress and effectiveness of their anti-displacement activities.
+This is important for the following reasons: (1) It enables program staff to evaluate which strategies are and are not effective, and make course-corrections as needed, (2) It can provide transparency to the public on anti-displacement efforts being conducted by state transportation programs (if data is shared publicly), (3) It can be used to build a repository of examples and case studies for future program applicants to learn from, and (4) Outcomes data can help contribute to the as-of-yet small body of research and data on transportation/displacement linkages9.

 Among programs that currently fund anti-displacement activities, Transformative Climate Communities requires annual summaries of grantees' anti-displacement projects.
 Technical assistance providers, who are assigned to each grantee as evaluators, establish qualitative and quantitative indicators used to track the progress of anti-displacement projects, and conduct interviews and surveys with residents to add narrative embellishment.
+These annual summaries provide performance-based information useful for course-correcting anti-displacement approaches in future program guideline updates.